 Now, by the way, we have now Professor Misfid's phones obtained by Durham, according to multiple reports.

-And that's gonna be interesting and see if in fact some reports about the sim cards being tied back to high-ranking intel officials.
+And that's going to be interesting and see if, in fact, some reports about the SIM cards being tied back to high-ranking Intel officials.

 None of it's an accident.